 - Faculty Mentors: Faculty mentors are a group of specially selected professors with diverse backgrounds and an abundance of experience and knowledge in their particular field.
 The faculty mentoring program allows Bentley students to use our expert faculty as exploratory and advisory resources.
 The faculty’s expertise within their chosen fields allows students to benefit from their knowledge of career options, course options, and research opportunities.

-Melissa Jenkins, Assistant Director
+Melissa Jenkins, Director of Undergraduate Academic Advising

-Meghan Charbonneau, Academic Advisor
+Meghan Charbonneau, Senior Academic Advisor

-Amy Weber, Academic Advisor
+Amy Weber, Senior Academic Advisor

 Student Responsibilities for Academic Success: